NextJump/nextjump.github.io/_posts/culture/2015-06-10-HONxJ-Lannie.md

 - 10X
 ---

 Lannie is one of the QA engineers in the New York office.
-After her amazing results from her <a href="https://www.nextjump.com/people>10X</a> presentation earlier this year, we asked her about the people in her life who have helped and inspired her.
+After her amazing results from her <a href = "https://www.nextjump.com/people">10X</a> presentation earlier this year, we asked her about the people in her life who have helped and inspired her.

 ![Lannie](/images/lannie2.jpg)